stonith404/pocket-id/docs/jellyfin.md

 Follow the [guide to create a login button on the login page](https://github.com/9p4/jellyfin-plugin-sso?tab=readme-ov-file#creating-a-login-button-on-the-main-page) to add a custom button on your sign-in page.
 This step is optional, as you could also provide the sign-in URL via a bookmark or other means.

 ### Signing into Your Jellyfin Instance
 Done!
-You have successfully set up SSO for your Jellyfin instance using Pocket-ID.
+You have successfully set up SSO for your Jellyfin instance using Pocket ID.

 > **Note:** Sometimes there may be a brief delay when using the custom menu option.
-This is related to the Jellyfin plugin and not Pocket-ID.
+This is related to the Jellyfin plugin and not Pocket ID.

-If your users already have accounts, as long as their Pocket-ID username matches their Jellyfin ID, they will be logged in automatically.
+If your users already have accounts, as long as their Pocket ID username matches their Jellyfin ID, they will be logged in automatically.
 Otherwise, a new user will be created with access to all of your folders.
 Of course, you can modify this in your configuration as desired.

 This setup will only work if sign-in is performed using the `https://jellyfin.example.com/sso/OID/start/PROVIDER` URL.
-This URL initiates the SSO plugin and applies all the configuration we completed above.
+This URL initiates the SSO plugin and applies all the configurations we completed above.